 The major mistake the government made was to be vague about which recreations it was banning.
 In 2020, Boris Johnson started by banned all recreation except bicycling, then went through various bans until ruling that feeing the ducks at the municipal pond in a group of more than six was banned, but going grouseshooting was allowed.
 The lowest point was when the Johnson and the civil servants left it to local police firearms enquiries officers to make up their minds about what shooting was allowed.

 The world of gameshooting reacted by cutting driven days by around a quarter.
 Many family shoots that let a few commercial days stopped their commercial lets.
 Most of the commercial shoots continued at the same rate they were going in 2019.

-You can go shooting again in England.
-Deputy Chief Constable Dave Orford, the national lead on firearms licensing, has provided clarity on shooting under the current Covid-19 guidance following concerns raised by BASC, other shooting organisations and police forces.
+Eventually, police constabularies and government lawyers across the UK got a grip.
+In May 2020, Deputy Chief Constable Dave Orford, the national lead on firearms licensing, has provided clarity on shooting under the current Covid-19 guidance following concerns raised by BASC, other shooting organisations and police forces.

 Northern Ireland followed with advice from the attorney general’s office allowing outdoor activity.

 BASC Scotland set out the route out of lockdown for Scottish shooting here.